Raxev/capstone-movie-ticketing/README.md

 # capstone-movie-ticketing
 Programming Capstone Project - Movie Ticketing Web App to reserve tickets online.

-Written in Python and HTML.
-Uses Django and PostGreSQL.
+Written in Python and uses the Django framework and a simple PostGreSQL database.